J-PAL's response to Covid-19

 J-PAL initiatives fund many studies in which the research is not implemented directly by J-PAL staff.
 In such cases where the researcher is not based at the J-PAL initiative’s host university (e.g. MIT), MIT cedes IRB approval to the researcher’s university.

 For studies for which the IRB of record is not at MIT, and no MIT faculty or staff are involved as co-investigators, the rules and guidance of the lead researcher’s university and the study’s IRB continue to guide their activities.
-Lead researchers are requested to actively obtain guidance from the IRB of record and from their university and follow that guidance on whether field work can restart or continue to remain on hold.
+Lead researchers are requested to actively obtain guidance from the IRB of record and from their university and follow that guidance.

-Even in these cases, J-PAL strongly urges all researchers to follow J-PAL’s practice and continue to halt all activities that could contribute to the spread of Covid-19.
+Even in these cases, J-PAL strongly urges all researchers to follow J-PAL’s practice and only continue with activities involving in-person interaction if they can be done so safely and at minimal risk to participants, community members, and staff.
 In cases in which field work is continued, we request that the study obtain the advice of a public health expert on mitigating efforts that reduce the risk of infection, such as ensuring surveyors are practicing social distancing, providing sick leave for surveyors with Covid symptoms, and halting surveying if the respondent appears sick.

-In March, J-PAL requested that the lead researchers of all studies funded by a J-PAL initiative report by March 20 on IRB guidance for their study and the actions they have taken in response to Covid-19.
+In March 2020, J-PAL requested that the lead researchers of all studies funded by a J-PAL initiative report on IRB guidance for their study and the actions they have taken in response to Covid-19.
 We also requested that all researchers and staff on such projects follow the guidance of their respective governments and employer institutions on travel, working from home, and holding any meetings or events.

 Changes to RFPs and reporting requirements on initiative-funded studies: